If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Between 1980 and 1983, Long became known as the “Classified Ad Rapist.”
 It’s not catchy, but who’s complaining?
 He is responsible for raping at least fifty women in Fort Lauderdale, Ocala, Miami and Dade counties.

-Cynthia never suspected what Long was up to, but she knew their marriage had fallen apart, that Long was no longer the man she’d fallen in love with – you know, that lovable teddy bear!
+Cynthia never suspected what Long was up to, but she knew their marriage had fallen apart; that Long was no longer the man she’d fallen in love with.
 She filed for divorce.

 Now single, Long moved in with a friend, Sharon Richards.
 Not long into their roommate situation, Richards accused Long of rape.
 Police didn’t have enough evidence to make a charge against him stick, so Long was let go.
 Furious at Richards weeks later, Long hit her during an argument and then moved out.

 In November 1983, Long was charged with sending an obscene letter and sexual photographs to a 12-year-old girl in Tampa.
 Police also had records of phone calls Long was making to the child.
 This earned him a two day prison sentence and six months of probation.
-Those two days probably really taught him a lesson.
+Those two days probably really taught him a lesson, you think?
+JFC.

 In the early 80s, Hillsborough County was averaging 30 to 35 murders per year.
 While Long was on probation in 1984, the murder stats for the county suddenly escalated.
 Someone was abducting women, binding them, raping them, killing them and dumping their bodies in unusual positions and poses, at a rate of around one every other week.